My name is Peter Ajemian and I use the Internal Family Systems of psychotherapy model to help adults and teens do deep personal work. I specialize in;

 I create the space and skills you need to have a healthy conversation with all of your parts.
 Some people refer to this model as “Parts work.”
 I approach this work with compassion, curiosity and unconditional respect for your process.
 I believe in your natural ability to heal and recover from painful experiences, gain more self-worth, enhance your satisfaction with your relationships, and heighten your overall sense of well-being.
 My work with clients is experiential and focused on the present.
 I blend pragmatic, skills- oriented focus with an emphasis on compassion, integrity, and active integration of the body and mind.

-I am certified in IFS psychotherapy, under Derek Scott, and the Somatica Method.
+I am certified in IFS psychotherapy, under Derek Scott, and with Danielle & Celeste’s Somatica Method.
 I enjoy working with individuals, couples, groups, and teaching and consulting with large organizations.
 I have trained in meditation and breath work since the age of 11 years under John Lawrence, and continue my breath work studies with Dan Brule’ today.
 I have trained mindful movement in various traditional Asian martial arts for over 40 years, and am a certified trainer of different types of traditional Chinese martial arts.

 I enjoy being in nature, whether backpacking in the mountains, surfing in the ocean, or paddle boarding in the Bay.
 I am a lifelong martial artist and teacher, where I “build community, one body at a time,” through healthy rough and tumble play.